zamazan4ik/awesome-pgo/article/article.md

 FE PGO approach is simple.
 The compiler during the compilation process automatically inserts counters before translating to the LLVM IR.
 A bit more information about this approach you can read [here](https://clang.llvm.org/docs/SourceBasedCodeCoverage.html).
 As far as I know, Clang is the only compiler (at least the only open-source compiler) that implements this approach.

 Despite source-based coverage being widely used for code coverage calculations and similar stuff, for PGO nowadays [it's not a recommended](https://github.com/llvm/llvm-project/issues/45668) approach anymore.
 All current investments into the PGO infrastructure in LLVM are done into IR PGO-based approaches.
+Some deeper details can be found [here](https://discourse.llvm.org/t/couple-of-general-questions-about-pgo/72279) and [here](https://discourse.llvm.org/t/status-of-ir-vs-frontend-pgo-fprofile-generate-vs-fprofile-instr-generate/58323).

 ##### IR PGO